-What is a trenchless sewer line?A trenchess sewer line is one that can operate efficiently without the use of a deep, continuous trench that can ruin the landscaping of a lawn. | By ProMatcher Staff | Updated: 02/01/2016 | |
+What is a trenchless sewer line?A trenchess sewer line is one that can operate efficiently without the use of a deep, continuous trench that can ruin the landscaping of a lawn. | | By ProMatcher Staff | | Updated: 02/01/2016 | | |

-Answer: Pipe that isn't put in ground | Gpc | | A SHIDDY SITUATION | Answer: A trenchless sewer line, also known as trenchless technology or no-dig technology, is a method of installing, repairing, or replacing underground pipes without the need for extensive excavation.
+Answer: it is a liner that is installed i side the original pipe. | | T and T Repair Services | Answer: When the method of pipe bursting is utilized to replace an existing sewer line. | | Plumb Twisted | Answer: Pipe that isn't put in ground | | Gpc | | | ProMatcher | Answer: A trenchless sewer line, also known as trenchless technology or no-dig technology, is a method of installing, repairing, or replacing underground pipes without the need for extensive excavation.
 Traditional sewer line replacement methods involve digging large trenches to access and replace the damaged or deteriorating pipes.
 However, trenchless sewer technology revolutionizes this process by offering more efficient, cost-effective, and less disruptive alternatives.

 The primary advantage of trenchless sewer technology is evident in its name – it eliminates the need for extensive excavation.
 Instead of digging trenches along the entire length of the sewer line, specialized equipment is used to access the pipes through small entry and exit points.
 This significantly reduces the disruption to the surrounding environment, whether it be a residential neighborhood, commercial area, or public space.